ibraheem4/ibraheem4/README.md

 ## Founder & Technical Leader

-Entrepreneurial engineer working at the intersection of AI, cloud infrastructure, and secure system design—currently building in the healthcare space.
-I focus on creating high-trust, scalable products, drawing on deep full-stack experience to turn complex challenges into clear, reliable solutions.
+Entrepreneurial engineer working at the intersection of AI, cloud infrastructure, and secure system design, currently building in the healthcare space.
+Experience includes developing high-impact systems at LinkedIn and delivering scalable, high-trust products in regulated or sensitive domains.
+Focused on turning complex challenges into clear, reliable solutions through strong technical direction and zero-to-one execution.

-I’ve led products from zero to one, shaped technical direction, and delivered systems built for long-term impact in environments where security and privacy are critical.